pokealarm/pokealarm/docs/configuration/events/raid-events.rst

-form_id                    Form ID for the monster. form_id_2                  Form ID of the monster, padded to 2 digits. form_id_3                  Form ID of the monster, padded to 3 digits. evolution                  Evolution name of the monster. evolution_or_empty         Evolution name of the monster, or empty string if unknown. evolution_id               Evolution ID for the monster. evolution_id_2             Evolution ID of the monster, padded to 2 digits. evolution_id_3             Evolution ID of the monster, padded to 3 digits. min_cp                     Minimum potential CP of the monster. max_cp                     Maximum potential CP of the monster. type1                      Name of the monster's primary type.
+form_id                    Form ID for the monster. form_id_2                  Form ID of the monster, padded to 2 digits. form_id_3                  Form ID of the monster, padded to 3 digits. evolution                  Name of the monster's final evolution. evolution_or_empty         Name of the monster's final evolution, or empty string if unknown. evolution_id               ID of the monster's final evolution. evolution_id_2             ID of the monster's final evolution, padded to 2 digits. evolution_id_3             ID of the monster's final evolution, padded to 3 digits. min_cp                     Minimum potential CP of the monster. max_cp                     Maximum potential CP of the monster. type1                      Name of the monster's primary type.